-B.Comm, Dip Cm, FCPA, FCIS, FCIM Qualifications:
+Alexander James Payne B.Comm, Dip Cm, FCPA, FCIS, FCIM

-Mr Payne was appointed a Non-executive Director upon the Company's Experience and expertise:

-formation in October 2003 and has been a member of the Audit & Risk Committee since then.
+Experience and expertise: Mr Payne was appointed a Non-executive Director upon the Company's formation in October 2003 and has been a member of the Audit & Risk Committee since then.
 Mr Payne was Chief Financial Officer of Brickworks Limited for 13 years and has considerable experience in finance and investment.

-Other current directorships: Former directorships (last 3
+Former directorships (last 3 years): None

-None None

-Special responsibilities: Member of the Audit & Risk Committee Member of the Investment Committee
+- Member of the Audit & Risk Committee

+- Member of the Investment Committee

-Chair of the Remuneration Committee
+- Chair of the Remuneration Committee